an-minyoung/an-minyoung.github.io/_posts/2019-11-20-perceptrons.markdown

     <a href="https://missinglink.ai/guides/neural-network-concepts/neural-network-bias-bias-neuron-overfitting-underfitting/"><em>image</em></a><em> showing perceptron model</em>
 </p>

+Perceptrons work by multiplying a vector of inputs by a weight vector and passing the

 ### Radial Basis Functions
 A Radial Basis Function (RBFs) is a function whose value depends the distance between a query point and a fixed point.
 For this exercise I used the Gaussian Function: